Your Pet, Our Passion.

 Can my puppy get pica?

-You may find that your puppy tries to chew and eat things that they shouldn’t, but pica in puppies isn’t usually something to worry about, as long as they don’t eat anything harmful.
-Puppies will be naturally curious and put things in their mouths, and as mentioned earlier, they can also get coprophagia which should go away with time.
+You may find that your puppy tries to chew and eat things that they shouldn’t, but there is a big difference between normal puppy curiosity and pica.
+Chewing things in puppies isn’t usually something to worry about, as long as they don’t eat anything harmful.

 How will my vet diagnose pica?

-Diagnosing pica in dogs can take a bit of time.
-There may be quite a few tests your vet will do to rule out certain medical issues.
 If you don’t know whether your dog ingested something, they may need to check for that first, and if a potentially harmful object has been ingested, they may also need to run tests to locate it so it can be removed.
 Other tests will be required to see if pica has been caused by another health problem.

 Lab work